awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In the AWS Management Console, the finding for this check includes the following message:

 ```
-Unsupported element combination: The policy elements ${element1} and ${element2} can not be used in the same statement.
+Unsupported element combination: The policy elements and can not be used in the same statement.
 Remove one of these elements.
 ```

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The policy elements ${element1} and ${element2} can not be used in the same statement.
-Remove one of these elements.
+"findingDetails": "The policy elements and can not be used in the same statement.
+Remove one of these elements."
-"
 ```

 **Resolving the error**